mvfernandes/toggle-contacts-whats-extension/README.md

 # Toggle contacts whats

-A simple browser extension for show and hiddne contacts.
+A simple browser extension for show and hidden contacts.

 ## Screenshots